Best time to visit the Galápagos Islands

 April in the Galápagos Islands springs new life.
 Giant tortoises may still be hatching, green turtle eggs are starting to crack and land iguanas are coming out of their shells.
 Blue-footed boobies begin pairing up by performing their impressive mating dances, as are the waved albatrosses, of which no two dances are the same.
 The Galápagos Islands are vibrant and the sea is perfect for snorkeling.

-Weather: Nearing the end of the rainy season, the skies are clear and the air is warm.
+Weather: Nearing the end of the rainy season, the skies are clear, the air is warm and the vegetation is green.

 May